MicrosoftDocs/dynamics-365-unified-operations-public/articles/dev-itpro/deployment/on-premises-diagnostics.md

 [!include [banner](../includes/banner.md)]

+The Microsoft Dynamics 365 for Finance and Operations team monitors the health and performance of the Azure Services that provide functionality for our cloud-based customers by using state-of-the-art Azure diagnostic tools.
+For customers who have implemented Finance and Operations on-premises and would like to have the ability to monitor the health and performance of their on-premises solution, there are several third-party offerings available.

+This topic describes the setup and configuration of Elastic Stack, a third-party product, and one of many choices that may provide the diagnostic monitoring your on-premises solution requires.

+When you consider a diagnostic solution, consider following fundamentals for your implementation:

+- Your diagnostic system should be able to collect and store 30 days worth of diagnostic information.
+- Your diagnostic repository should be set up in a central location that is sharable among many client computers.
+- Create structured diagnostics events, including event type, classification and data.
+- Events stored in raw text (deserialized) can be easily queried and searched.
+- Avoid storing sensitive or personal data in events.

+> [!NOTE]
+> By default, communication in an Elastic Stack cluster is not sent over HTTPS.
+Don't set up the Elastic Stack unless you've considered the risks, and prepared or implemented mitigations for those risks.
+The paid version of X-Pack can be used to encrypt communication in the Elastic Stack.
+For setup information, see Setting up TLS on a cluster.
+There is also an open source Elasticsearch plug-in.
+Although Microsoft hasn't tested this plug-in, according to the documentation, it can enable HTTPS, and Microsoft recommends that you always utilize encrypted communication using HTTPs, VPN or another secure, encrypted protocol.
+Many industry certifications and compliance laws require the use of encrypted transmission if your content includes end user, customer, personal or sensitive data.

-## Telemetry guidelines
+## Diagnostic data guidelines
-To diagnose the deployment and execution of Microsoft Dynamics 365 for Finance and Operations, you must have access to telemetry.
-For a cloud deployment, Microsoft stores and monitors the telemetry from services to help keep the environment healthy.
+To diagnose the deployment and execution of Microsoft Dynamics 365 for Finance and Operations, you must have access to diagnoatic data.
+For a cloud deployment, Microsoft stores and monitors the diagnostic data from services to help keep the environment healthy.
 For an on-premises deployment, the customer is responsible for this task.

-You can select the telemetry data store and query tool that you prefer to use.
+You can select the diagnostic data store and query tool that you prefer to use.
 However, at a minimum, the tool should perform the following tasks:

-- The telemetry store should be able to store 30 days' worth of telemetry data.
+- The store should be able to store 30 days' worth of diagnostic data.
-- The telemetry events should be stored in a centralized location, so that support engineers don't have to switch between multiple machines to find events that are relevant to an issue.
+- The events should be stored in a centralized location, so that support engineers don't have to switch between multiple machines to find events that are relevant to an issue.
-- The telemetry events should be discoverable based on event type and event data.
+- The events should be discoverable based on event type and event data.
-- The telemetry event data (in XML format) should be deserialized so that the event data can be queried on and traversed.
+- The event data (in XML format) should be deserialized so that the event data can be queried on and traversed.

 ## Elastic Stack example
-To meet the telemetry guidelines that are listed in the previous section, Microsoft tested the Elastic Stack setup.
+To meet the diagnostic data guidelines that are listed in the previous section, Microsoft tested the Elastic Stack setup.
 This setup includes the following components:

 - **Elasticsearch** – For storage, event indexing, and event querying.
 For more information about Elasticsearch, see the [Elastic website](https://www.elastic.co/products/elasticsearch).
 - **Logstash** – For load distribution and event data transformation.
-- **Winlogbeat** – For telemetry collection.
+- **Winlogbeat** – For diagnostic data collection.
 - **Kibana** – An interface for querying the data that is stored in Elasticsearch.

 > [!NOTE]